fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/3d-milling.md

 ---
 layout: page
-title:  "3D Fabrication: Machines"
+title:  "3D Fabrication: Milling Machine"
 date:   2020-01-02
 author: Andrew Sleigh
 ---

-:construction: Should be split into pages for each machine.
+:construction: How to do something feasible in the time available

 <!--more-->

-## 3D Printer

-Materials
-Constraints
-Workflow
-Community: models, learning
-Future

-### Software

-(Fusion 360)
-Cura

 ## Milling machine